6 Consulting Frameworks for Small Business (Guide + Worksheets)

 Mutually exclusive: Information should be grouped into categories so that each category is separate and distinct without any overlap

-Collectively exhaustive: All of the categories taken together should deal with all possible options without leaving any gaps.
+Collectively exhaustive: All categories taken together should deal with all possible options without leaving any gaps.

 M utually